 If you have decided that you want to study Spanish in Costa Rica, there are several language schools that you could choose from – most of them run by big language firms that offer a uniform, faceless service at all of their destinations and charge high fees to keep the wheels of their machine churning out high profits.
-Would you prefer to go with one of these companies, or to study abroad in Costa Rica at a place with real heart and character, dedicated to the practice of the Spanish language within Costa Rica itself?
+Would you prefer to go with one of these companies, or to learn spanish in Costa Rica at a place with real heart and character, dedicated to the practice of the Spanish language within Costa Rica itself?

 The CRLA Costa Rica (Costa Rican language academy) is a small, private institution, wholly owned and staffed by Costa Ricans – a one of a kind language school.
 The nicest part about booking a course with them is the knowledge that you are supporting the local economy rather than pouring your money into an international corporation run out of LA or New York.
 Plus, you know that you are guaranteed to have an authentic Costa Rican experience, rather than the sterile tourist version of the country presented to you by overseas operators.